marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/nearest.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: NEAREST, real number, nearest different, floating point, nearest different

 .. _nearest:

-.. index:: NEAREST

-.. index:: real number, nearest different

-.. index:: floating point, nearest different

 NEAREST --- Nearest representable number
 ****************************************